Insights · 11 min read

 Because the customer experience doesn't match customer expectations, classify this data point as a UX bug.

-Now, while in FullStory, hit "pause" on the session at the time of the UX bug and click "Note and share" to open the annotation feature.
+Now, while in Fullstory, hit "pause" on the session at the time of the UX bug and click "Note and share" to open the annotation feature.

 Write a helpful note that clearly explains the issue.